 – Michael Perna, Investor & Owner, The Perna Team.

 The expected return on investment (ROI) is how much you expect to gain when flipping a house.
 The higher your ROI, the higher your profit, which is the goal after spending time and money on a project.
 The lower your ROI, the lower your profit.
 The ARV, budget, and timeline all affect your ROI.
 The formula for calculating ROI is:

 ROI = Net Profit / Total Investment x 100

-“My formula takes into account time to renovate so I can pay more for easier flips (paint and carpet), since turnaround time is quicker.
-I target a 50 percent annual return on total capital invested.
-I take into account all costs (holding costs, rehab costs, closing costs, selling costs, etc.).
-If I can make 17 percent on capital invested on Flip A, and buy, renovate and sell it in four months, I’m good.
-That would allow for a 51 percent annual return since I can do three similar projects per year.”
+“My formula takes into account time to renovate so I can pay more for easier flips (paint and carpet) since turnaround time is quicker.
+I target a 50% annual return on total capital invested.
+I take into account all costs — holding costs, rehab costs, closing costs, selling costs, etc. If I can make 17% on capital invested on Flip A, and buy, renovate, and sell it in four months, I’m good.
+That would allow for a 51% annual return since I can do three similar project per year.”